 Dog waste removal.
 Yup, the stinkiest.
 Why?
 It’s completely underrated, super easy money for minimal labor, and dogs are everywhere.
 You can even scale this and go nationwide.
 The market is wide open.

 Are you starting up a business and need some ideas?
-Hopefully, this helped get you in the right direction.
+Hopefully, this helped get you in the right direction and get you actioning on your dream in 2023.
 Even if the business you’re interested in starting isn’t listed here, you can still apply the same criteria to it and see how it does.

 Let me know if you want to discuss some ideas and we can see what we come up with.